xtdb/xtdb/docs/internals.md

 taken in an consistent (monotonic) manner, and should not be assigned by the client.

+The tx-id is based on the offset of the transaction in the transaction log.
+Both this tx-id, the transact-time and business-time are possible to retrieve from the main eid/business-time/transact-time/tx-id index without storing them inside the entity itself.

 It's worth noting that the content-hash -> doc and aid/value -> content-hash indexes form their own key value store with secondary indexes.
 The content-hash -> doc could be represented as a compacted topic in Kafka, which could be spread on many partitions and topics (for various types of data and retention).
-In this case the transactions themselves could simply contain eid/business-time/transact-time -> content-hash or variants there of, pointing to the key value topic and is kept smaller.
+In this case the transactions themselves could simply contain eid/business-time/transact-time/tx-id -> content-hash or variants there of, pointing to the key value topic and is kept smaller.
 A content hash of nil would be a retraction of the full entity.
 CAS can also be implemented via supplying two content hashes.
 Upserts are slightly trickier in this scenario, as this would depend on Crux merging the documents and generate a new content hash this could happen on the client side in conjunction with CAS, so that one knows that one updates the expected version.

 This way the values in the key value topic can be purged (evicted) independently of rewriting the main log by overwriting them with